 Getting Started: Fill out an online volunteer application (button below) and sign up for an Orientation.
 Orientations are only offered twice a month.
 You must attend an Orientation.
 At the Orientation you will learn some of the expectations and procedures involved in volunteering with us and each person will be asked to sign up for a Shelter Tour.

 In House Training: After the Shelter Tour, each person will be asked to sign up for a Job Shadow Training.
 The Job Shadow Training is a detailed hands-on training in cleaning protocols and different areas where help is needed within the shelter.
 At the end of this training a $25 Volunteer Kit must be purchased.

 Want to be a Dog Walker?
 Once initial volunteer training is complete, those interested in being dog walkers must sign up for a Safety in Dog Handling class.
 This class is generally offered on Sunday mornings.

+Age Requirements: Youth ages 14-17 are permitted without a guardian.
 Those younger are required to have a guardian present at all times, on site or otherwise.
 There is no exception to this rule.
-Our Youth Ambassadors are equally important to us on the journey to ensure better animal welfare. * Youth under the age of 14 are not permitted to walk shelter dogs, but may accompany their adult (who will have to attend all mandatory training) when doing so.
-Youth are also encouraged to participate in cat & puppy enrichment.
+Our Youth Ambassadors are equally important to us on the journey to ensure better animal welfare.
+Youth under the age of 16 are not permitted to walk shelter dogs, but may accompany their adult (who will have to attend all mandatory training).